 - Primarily, personal data is held within the Parish Office.
 Except as below, security depends upon the security of this office.
 It is deemed to have an acceptable level of physical security.
-It has an alarm system. - Personal data is held within the Parish's PCs.
-Passwords are complex and known only to the Clerks.
-No personal data is held on the internet "cloud". - The PC's are protected by firewall, anti-virus and anti malware software, which is and will be kept up to date.
-A professional review of our cyber security has been conducted. - Data backups are made on a cycling basis weekly to an external hard drive and retained for 2 years.
+It has an alarm system. - Personal data is held within GDPR compliant cloud storage (Microsoft).
+Passwords are complex and known only to the Clerks. - All the parish council's owned laptops are protected by firewall, anti-virus and anti malware software, which is and will be kept up to date.
+A professional review of our cyber security has been conducted. - Data backup is included with Microsoft cloud storage account.
+However, six monthly external hard drive back ups are made and retained for 2 years.
 These are kept in a fire safe whose keys are held by the clerks alone.